jolfss/jolfss.github.io/content/_index.md

     I graduated from [Cornell University](https://cis.cornell.edu/) ('25) with a B.S. in Computer Science, where I focused on graphics, computer vision, robotics, and agricultural technology.
 I was a member of [Prof. Donald Greenberg]()'s lab and also his head TA for his course [*Visual Imaging in the Electronic Age*](https://classes.cornell.edu/browse/roster/FA24/class/CS/1620).
 I was also a TA for [*Deep Learning*](https://www.cs.cornell.edu/courses/cs4782/2025sp/) for Profs.
 Killian Weinberger and Jennifer Sun.

 portrait: "latrabjarg.jpg"
-portrait_alt_text: "Sean in a blue and black Icelandic lopapeysa at Látrabjarg."
+portrait_alt_text: "Sean wearing a blue and black hand-knit lopapeysa on a sunny summer day at Látrabjarg."
 ---

+## Select Projects